mchlol/todo/README.md

 Create an empty array called `projects` within which will be nested arrays for each set of tasks.
 We'll make the default `dailyTasks` and allow the user to add more sections to it.
 There will need to be another modal form where the user can create a new project.
 Whatever they add here will create an array nested within `projects`.
 In the section where the task object is created, we'll add another property `project`.
 In the form, we'll add another part where the user can leave the task in 'daily tasks' or add it to a specific project.
 When the task is created it goes into the `tasks` array.
 We need to use the task objects `projects` property to change the array that the task object goes into.
   The project titles from the `projects` array populate the `option` elements.
+  The edit form will not need this, as we won't give users the ability to change the project a task is in.
+At least, not yet.

 ## Other Thoughts